 "id": "d63a8ffd-bdac-498c-b861-a53e11989cef",

-"classification": "photography", }
+"classification": "photography",

+"fingerprint":"352e146e8195364ade2c5f34bf1aead29b1fbbe91c",

+}

 }]

 }

 }

 Implementation Notes

 The ontology model (see services at the end of this document) should be consulted before embarking on an implementation as it lists the properties that are considered to be mandatory for each partner, based on the cultural object classification.
 In other words, for a drawing, there might be a different set of mandatory fields than for a painting.
 Only the ontology specific to each partner defines these requirements.
 There is no harm in including all fields regardless of the cultural object’s classification as ConservationSpace will simply ignore extraneous fields.